-This course draws on writings in philosophy, cultural anthropology, literary theory, sociology, film and media studies, history and feminist theory, that are of significance for Childhood Studies.
+This course draws on writings in philosophy, cultural anthropology, literary theory, sociology, history and feminist theory, that are of significance for Childhood Studies.
 The expectation is that students will understand key theorists and be able to use them to theorize key aspects of childhood and children's lives.
 Students are also expected to demonstrate an awareness of the importance of theory to interdisciplinary research.